jamf/rendr/README.md

 * Include CI/CD standards baked into projects from the start, easily kept up to date
 * Simplify repeated patterns like creating new microservices, libraries, or submodules on an existing project

-### Template format
+### Blueprint format

-Templates consist of template files, scripts, and metadata.
+Blueprints consist of template files, scripts, and metadata.
 See the [Metadata chapter](https://jamf.github.io/rendr/metadata.html) of the user guide for more details.

-* Template files live in the `blueprint` directory, and are rendered by the templating engine
+* Template files live in the `template` directory, and are rendered by the templating engine
-* Metadata is provided in a `metadata.yaml` file in the root of the template repo.
-It lists specific values that can be provided to the template, among other things.
+* Metadata is provided in a `metadata.yaml` file in the root of the blueprint directory.
+It lists specific values that can be provided to the blueprint, among other things.
-* Scripts live in a `scripts` directory in the template repo.
+* Scripts live in a `scripts` directory in the blueprint directory.
 This is the place to customize the generated files or automate followup actions (like creating a remote repository or pipeline).

-With these basic features, templates are already highly customizable!
+With these basic features, blueprints are already highly customizable!
 If you have other use cases that are not supported, feel free to let us know in the [issues](https://github.com/jamf/rendr/issues)!

 ## Usage